DATA PRIVACY NOTICE

 WHO WE ARE?

-Carrington Investment Consultants Ltd collects uses and is responsible for certain personal data about you.
-When we do so we are required to comply with data protection regulation and we are responsible as a data controller of that personal data for the purposes of those laws.
+Carrington Wealth Management collects uses and is responsible for certain personal data about you.
+When we do so we are required to comply with data protection regulation, and we are responsible as a data controller of that personal data for the purposes of those laws.

 When we mention “Carrington Wealth Management or Carrington”, “we”, “us” or “our” we are referring to Carrington Investment Consultants Limited.